incognito1234/onedrive-client/README.md

 - Add exclusion list as an option of mget command
 - Consider drive object which are not file or folder (could be a Notebook)
 - Use quickxorhash module if available (Thanks [wienand](https://github.com/incognito1234/onedrive-client/pull/5))
+- Add max_retrieved_children in `ls` command to list folders with more than 200 children

 ### Version 1.2
 - Consider error when downloading file with re-try mechanisms